filiprescic/filiprescic.github.io/docs/science.md

 - 3\.
 6. 2024.
 Defended the Research Area "*Investigating Quantum Gravity's Influence on the Universe Transparency*"
 - 10\.
 4. 2024.
 Completed the course "*Selected chapters in astrophysics*"
 - 26\.
 2. 2024.
-Delivered talk on "*Approaches  Universe transparency study in an LIV scenario*" for the Seminar in Physics course
+Delivered talk on "*Approaches to Universe transparency study in an LIV scenario*" for the Seminar in Physics course

 ### Talks